falconediego/springbatch-in-action/sbia/ch11/readme.txt

-Code source chapter 11 of Spring Batch in Action
+Code source for chapter 11 of Spring Batch in Action

 To start the web container of the enterprise integration use case, launch the LaunchEnterpriseIntegrationServer class.